bishnukhadka/deep_tabular/README.md

    ```

 4. **Train and evaluate your model:**
-   You can now fit, evaluate, and predict with your custom model just like with any other Mambular model.
+   You can now fit, evaluate, and predict with your custom model just like with any other DeepTabular model.
 For classification or distributional regression, inherit from `SklearnBaseClassifier` or `SklearnBaseLSS` respectively.

    ```python
    regressor = MyRegressor(numerical_preprocessing="ple")